KomodoTech/hairSalon/README.md

   +  3).
 Navigate to the hairSalon directory, and execute the following command in the terminal: composer install

   +  4).
-To replicate the production database used by this app use your preferred server stack (e.g. MAMP, LAMP etc) to
+To replicate the production database used by this app use your preferred server stack (e.g. MAMP, LAMP, etc.) to
          launch a mysql server (using port localhost:8889, username:root, password:root, or changing the database configuration in the php files to match your setup).